voxel51/fiftyone/docs/source/integrations/cvat.rst

     :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`
     will not delete any information for the run from the annotation backend.

-    However, you can pass `cleanup=True` to opt-in to deleting the run from the backend after the annotations are deleted.
+    However, you can pass `cleanup=True` to delete all information associated with the run from the backend after the annotations are downloaded.

 .. _managing-annotation-runs: